 You may return to work during your career break, however, this must not include:

-- Lecturing to degree level that takes up more than 0.5 FTE
+- Lecturing to degree level that takes up more than six hours a week

 - Studying for MSc in a field related to your Fellowship as this would be considered to be retraining